 Naturally, this solves nothing.
 And there is much back and forth between the Teachers Society and the School Boards Association.
 It’s all about whether the School Boards are going to rely on the passed-but-not-proclaimed PSSA wage restraints, because as far as the Teachers Society is concerned, if they are, there is no point in bargaining.

 It’s frustrating for both sides.
 The Teachers Society want a definite answer – will we be negotiating under the PSSA or not?
-I gather that since the School Boards know that everything is over if the answer is yes, they try in avery was possible not to answer this question.
+I gather that since the School Boards know that everything is over if the answer is yes, they try, in every way possible, not to answer this question.

 It gets so bad that someone from the School Boards Association suggests that the School Boards may have a claim of an unfair labour practice against the Teachers Society because no bargaining has occurred.
-(I’m not sure how serious this threat was, but it does tend to demonstrate what a difficult situation everyone was in).
+(I’m not sure how serious this threat was, and it sounds to me like something that the Public Services Compensation Committee would say, but it does tend to demonstrate what a difficult situation everyone was in).

 In any event, the Teachers Society is adamant.
 If the School Boards are going to stick to the PSSA pattern on wages, there is no point in bargaining because even if any agreement is reached at the table, the members won’t ratify it.

-Paci points out here that because of inflation, a 0% wage increase isn’t a freeze, but rather a cut.
+Paci also points out here that, because of inflation, a 0% wage increase isn’t a freeze, but rather a cut.